issacdowling/Single-GPU-Passthrough-VM/README.md

 * Add Hardware
 * PCI Host device
 * Your GPU Video adapter
 * Repeat for GPU audio adapter.
-You can identify either of these using the IDs from before.
-* Close the VM window for a sec, go back to the first Virtual Machine Manager window.

 ## Restart your PC, and give your VM a go!
 It will likely not work, because of SELinux.